-Each series of bonds (as defined below) will be issued under an indenture, dated as of January 27, 2015, between the Republic and The Bank of New York Mellon, as trustee.
+The bonds will be issued under an indenture, dated as of January 27, 2015, between the Republic and The Bank of New York Mellon, as trustee.

 This section of this offering memorandum is intended to be an overview of the material provisions of the bonds and the indenture.
 Because this section is only a summary, you should refer to the indenture for a complete description of the Republic's obligations and your rights as a holder of the bonds.
 The Republic has filed copies of the indenture at the offices of the trustee and the Luxembourg listing agent, where they will be made available to you free of charge.